 In Matthew 19:12, Jesus gives this same teaching.
 He says:

 “For there are eunuchs who were born thus from their mother’s womb, and there are eunuchs who were made eunuchs by men, and there are eunuchs who have made themselves eunuchs for the kingdom of heaven’s sake.”
 (N.K.J.V.)

 With these words, Jesus describes three different types of eunuch.
 First, the eunuchs who were born eunuchs would be those people who shouldn’t get married because of physical or mental problems from birth.
 Second, the eunuchs who were made eunuchs by men were men who were castrated in order to serve in royal service to a king.
 (In the East, it was common practice to castrate certain servants, particularly those who were placed in charge of kings’ harems.)
 Third, the eunuchs who have made themselves eunuchs for the kingdom of heaven’s sake are those who have voluntarily committed themselves to celibacy and remaining unmarried in order that they might completely give themselves over to service to the Lord.

-If that last one is your motivation, then you are in the good company of Christians such as Paul, people who used themselves up in service to Christ.
-You see, remaining single is certainly nothing to be ashamed of.
-You just need to make sure that you take the time, energy, and resources that you would spend on a spouse and spend them on service to Christ.
+If that last one is your motivation, then you are in the good company of Christians such as Paul, people whom God is able to use in ways that are different than the ways in which He uses married people.
+You see, remaining single is certainly nothing of which you should be ashamed.
+You just need to make sure that you take the time, energy, and resources that you would spend on a spouse (and potentially children) and spend them exclusively on Jesus.